NEA Mandates and Structures

 • compile the benchmark data into a standardised format;

-• perform calculations of each experiment with standard criticality safety codes;
+• perform calculations of each benchmark with standard criticality safety codes;

-• formally document the work into a single source of verified benchmark data.
+• formally document the work into a single source of verified benchmark data (the ICSBEP Handbook).

-The ICSBEPTRG will closely co-ordinate its work with other subsidiary bodies of the Nuclear Science Committee (NSC) developing databases of integral experiments.
+The ICSBEPTRG will closely co-ordinate its work with other subsidiary bodies of the NSC developing databases of integral experiments.
 In particular, there will be close links with the Working Party on Scientific Issues and Uncertainty Analysis of Reactor Systems (WPRS) Expert Group on Physics of Reactor Systems (EGPRS) and the International Reactor Physics Experiments Evaluation Project Technical Review Group (IRPhETRG); as well as with the International Radiation Shielding Experiments Database (SINBAD).
 Links will also be maintained with the NSC Working Party on International Nuclear Data Evaluation Co-operation (WPEC) and the Joint Evaluated Fission and Fusion (JEFF) Nuclear Data Library of the Management Board for the Development, Application and Validation of Nuclear Data and Codes (MBDAV).
+The Handbook will be distributed on a per request basis by the NEA Data Bank, and DICE will be developed jointly with the NEA IT team.

 A key element of the evaluation process is a rigorous analysis of the uncertainties, including quantification of correlations between experiments.
 There will be strong linkage between the ICSBEPTRG and the WPNCS activities on integral experiment uncertainties and covariance data in criticality safety validation.